jborlik/AdventOfCode2015/README.md

 * Day 22
 * Day 23 - Instruction set
 * Day 24 - Partition boxes.
 Did this the slow way...
 In retrospect, I could have tried the combinations of boxes starting in the first partition, and stopped after I found the lowest count.
+* Day 25 - Use a generator function to find a "code number"